scalalandio/chimney/docs/docs/quickstart.md

 !!! tip

-    See [Java collections integration cookbook](cookbook.md#java-collections-integration) for more information (including one known limitation around `java.util.EnumMap`).
+    See [Java collections integration cookbook](cookbook.md#java-collections-integration) for more information.

 ## Cats integration